-Transaction Testing Procedure: Eide interviewed Company personnel with responsibility for policyholder service, and reviewed the single policy of 60 tested that was cancelled at the insureds' request, for evidence that it was processed timely.
+Transaction Testing Procedure: Eide interviewed Company personnel with responsibility for policyholder service, and reviewed evidence that all 7 of the insured requested homeowners' policy cancellations, from the larger testing sample of 98 homeowners and 11 commercial policies from the examination period, were timely processed.

-Observations: The insured-requested cancellation tested was processed timely according to the Company's policies and procedures.
+Observations: The insured-requested cancellations tested were processed timely according to the Company's policies and procedures.
 Based upon the results of testing, the Company's processing of insured-requested cancellations appears to be functioning in accordance with its policies, procedures, and statutory requirements.